Sports Writing: Books & Articles

 Sports Autobiographies & Memoirs | Co-Writing & Ghostwriting

+Under the floodlights, on the court, the track, the pitch or in the ring, universally understood concepts like ‘winning’ and ‘losing’ are uniquely, and often brutally defined.
 Sport is also a field in which individuals, acting purely in the moment, produce what can best be described as spontaneous art.
-Who can forget the aesthetic of Muhammad Ali knocking out George Foreman in Zaire, one hand cocked over his toppling foe, or Maradona dribbling through the entire English team, or a limping, weeping Derek Redmond helped over the Olympic finishing line by his father?
-As powerful as anything conjured by Hollywood, these images are burned in our collective memories because of the raw emotion they evoke.
+Who can forget the aesthetic of Muhammad Ali knocking out George Foreman in Zaire, one hand cocked over his toppling foe, or Maradona dribbling through the entire English team, or a limping, weeping Derek Redmond helped over the Olympic finish line by his father?
+More powerful than anything written by Hollywood screenwriters, these images are real and the moments are true.
+As the saying goes, they cannot be written.
+But we can give it a go…

 Whether telling an underdog story or that of an elite professional, our experienced ghostwriters understand how to draw on the innate drama of sport to create addictive, engrossing life stories which are then rendered in the author’s authentic voice.

-The Ghostwriting Process
+The Process

 Frequently Asked Questions